-Parasites are organisms that live in or on other organism, called hosts.
-The parasites depend on their host to survive, mature, and reproduce.
+Parasites are organisms that live in or on other organisms, called hosts.
+The parasites depend on their host to survive, mature and reproduce.
 Parasites harm their host by taking nutrients and strength, sometimes leaving behind diseases.
-Hosts are rarely killed by parasites, but suffer at the expense of giving their parasite life.
+Hosts are rarely killed by parasites but suffer at the expense of giving their parasite life.

 Helminths are multicellular organisms that are actually quite large.
 They’re generally visible to the naked eye in their adult stages.
 They can be either free-living or parasitic, and they do not have the ability to multiply in humans, but they can still cause damage.
 Helminths include flatworms, tapeworms, thorny-headed worms and roundworms.

 This term is more generally used to refer to organisms such as ticks, fleas, lice and mites that attach or burrow into the skin and stay there for weeks to months at a time.
 These organisms can easily transfer diseases to humans.

 Parasitic infections cause disease across the world.
 Malaria causes the most deaths globally, killing approximately 660,000 people each year.
 These infections typically affect more people in low-income countries.
 Humans can contract parasites in a number of ways, including:

 Contaminated Water– Over 50% of lakes, river streams and creeks are infected with the protozoa parasite.
 It only takes swallowing a small amount of water to become infected.

 Other Humans– Even if you wash your hands after using the bathroom, you can never be sure that everyone else does.
 Something as simple as touching a ketchup bottle at a restaurant, then putting your hand near your face, can transmit parasites.

 Animals– Mosquitoes, fleas, ticks and even domesticated pets can cause parasitic infections through human contact with their faeces.

 Meat– Consuming under-cooked meat is a very common source of parasite infections.